dashpay/docs/wallets/electrum/faq.rst

 ----------------------------------------------------------

 When you freeze an address, the funds in that address will not be used for sending Dash.
-You can not send Dash if you don’t have enough funds in your non-frozen addresses.
+You cannot send Dash if you don’t have enough funds in your non-frozen addresses.

 How is the wallet encrypted?